mehakkkk33/mehakkkk33/README.md

 ---

 <p align="center">
-  I’m driven by curiosity about space, technology, and the systems that power the future.
+  I’m driven by curiosity about space, technology, and the systems shaping the future.
-  I focus on building solutions that are <b>clean, intentional, and designed with long-term impact in mind</b>.
+I focus on building solutions that are **clean, purposeful, and designed for lasting impact.**
+</b>.
 </p>